hamstar/Wikimate/README.md

 See [USAGE.md](USAGE.md) for detailed example code to perform common tasks.

+## Contributing

+As an open source project, Wikimate welcomes community contributions.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute.

 ## License

 This project is licensed under the MIT license.